GoosefleetEO/aa-moonmining/README.md

-# Moonstuff
+# Moonplanner

-Moonstuff is a plugin for [AllianceAuth](https://gitlab.com/allianceauth/allianceauth) to allow alliances to better manage moons and their extraction schedules.
+Moonplanner is a plugin for [AllianceAuth](https://gitlab.com/allianceauth/allianceauth) to allow alliances to better manage moons and their extraction schedules.

 **IMPORTANT**

-This is a heavy modified fork of the original moonplanner app from colcrunch.
-It's not migration compatible with the original due to major model changes.
+- This is a heavy modified fork of the original "moonstuff" app from colcrunch.
+It's not migration compatible with the original due to major changes in the data model.
+Data migration from moonstuff is possible, but would require a custom data migration script.

-Requires [allianceauth-evesde](https://gitlab.com/ErikKalkoken/allianceauth-evesde) to be installed to work.
+- This app requires [allianceauth-evesde](https://gitlab.com/ErikKalkoken/allianceauth-evesde) to be installed to work.

 WIP !!

+## Features

+Features inherited from moonstuf:

+- Manage moon extractions

+- Add moons via surveys

+- Browse list of scanned moons

+- Detail view of moons

+Additional features:

+- Filter by solar system and region in moon list

+- Show estimated monthly income for moons and ores

+- Optimized to handle thousands of moons with good performance

+- Open multiple moon details at the same time

 ## Installation